 And although that’s a very good idea, in most cases, users don’t get to open that email or even reply.
 So, if you really want to catch their attention and get them to engage with your team, include in-app personalized messages.

 This is far more effective because these messages will be targeted to users while they are using your service.
-This way you trigger more interest and fasten response time as customers don’t have to move to another page when needing help.
+This way you trigger more interest and fasten response time as customers don’t have to move to another page.

 Build a personalized website experience